-66.Applicant/Developer shall comply with the National Pollution Discharge Elimination System (NPDES) requirements per the California Regional Water Board Quality Control (RWQCB) regulations.
-Applicant/Developer shall submit a Project Specific Stormwater Pollution Prevention Plan (SWPPP) to comply with the California General Permit for Stormwater Discharges Associated with the Construction Activity, prior to the issuance of a grading permit.
+- 74. Applicant/Developer shall submit an owner-and contractor-signed PM10 Dust Control Implementation Plan in accordance with the standards and codes of the City and the South Coast Air Quality Management District (SCAQMD).
+Plans shall be submitted for review and approval by the Public Works Department prior to the issuance of any grading and/or applicable building permits. - 75.
+Applicant/Developer shall comply with the National Pollution Discharge Elimination System (NPDES) requirements per the California Regional Water Quality Control Board (RWQCB) regulations.
+The Applicant/Developer shall submit a Project Specific Stormwater Pollution Prevention Plan (SWPPP) to comply with the California General Permit for Stormwater Discharges Associated with the Construction Activity, prior to the issuance of a grading permit.
 For projects larger than 1 acre, the Applicant/Developer shall obtain all required permits from the California Regional Water Quality Control Board (RWQCB) and submit a copy of the Notice of Intent (NOI) and the Waste Discharge Identification Number (WDID#) to the City's Public Works Department prior to the issuance of the any grading permit.
 For further information contact the RWQCB at: